Recruit missing talent: resources for tackling diversity on your board

 • Ongoing support

-The following organisations understand governance and understand that boards struggling with diversity need a multifaceted approach.
-They know that, alongside a diverse pool of candidates, boards also need:
+The organisations below understand governance, and that boards struggling with diversity need a multifaceted approach.
+Alongside a diverse pool of candidates, boards also need:

 • Specific skills to fill gaps